 If you have any questions regarding Athletic Coaching, please contact your high school athletic director or middle school activities coordinator.
 Many course opportunities are available but must have prior approval from the district athletic office.
-If you have a college degree, the college transcripts may be submitted to the district office for athletics to review as some college courses may meet the requirements for Athletic Coaching.
-In order to be eligible for OCPS coaching endorsement pay, it is the responsibility of the coach to complete the 180 points as required by the Department of Education as well as take the OCPS risk management class and show proof of current CPR and first aid.
+If you have a college degree, the college transcripts may be submitted to the FLDOE for review as some college courses may meet the requirements for Athletic Coaching.
+In order to be eligible for OCPS coaching endorsement pay, it is the responsibility of the coach to complete the 180 points as required by the Department of Education as well as take the OCPS Approach to Athletics class and show proof of current CPR, First Aid and AED.

-It is required and the responsibility of an OCPS coach to maintain current CPR and first aid and retake the OCPS risk management class at least once every three (3) years.
+It is required and the responsibility of an OCPS coach to maintain current CPR/First Aid/AED and retake the OCPS Approach to Athletics class at least once every three (3) years.